Octavius-Dante/Arthelais/ex_27/Readme.md

-**OData Service is an open source** in the generation of technology and in the world of web applications billions of organizations are using it in day today life this OData can be built using JAVA, .Net, Java Script also in cloud abased applications.
+**OData Service is an open source** in the generation of technology and in the world of web applications billions of organizations are using it in day today life this OData can be built using JAVA, .Net, Java Script also in cloud based applications.